 My eyes blankly absorbed those departing images;

 She tried to hide her face which bore no makeup as she floated just beneath the water's surface.
-Her father was calling to her while he cried within his boat, but as he tried to reach into the water, he froze at her reflected image dancing to the liquid's movement.
+Her father was calling to her while he cried within his boat, but as he tried to reach into the water he froze at her reflected image dancing to the liquid's movement.
 He couldn't grasp the image of his mistress.

 It was her fake bra that was gushing water amongst the school beneath- drowning all the oblivious and idiotic students against its depths.
 Only the catfish gang seemed to swim and relish in liquid that kept them afloat.
 Only those girls could thrive within the misery of another.

-All other people had bubbles escaping their lips as the last of the oxygen left their bodies and rose to the surface.
+All the other people had bubbles escaping their lips as the last of the oxygen left their bodies and rose to the surface.
 The air filled spheres rose through the mess and soon coordinated themselves into thought bubbles; the ending breath becoming what was truly a waste of their last thought.

 "Her breasts look so real, she's so lucky,"

-And there they sunk to the bottom of their own ignorance- shadowed by a disturbed and regretful father.
+There they sunk to the bottom of their own ignorance- shadowed by a disturbed and regretful father.

-My eyes curve over one other sole survivor whom I draw randomly and regularly because of my relative interest for him.
+My eyes curve over one other sole survivor who I draw randomly and regularly because of my relative interest for him.
 I've come to understand that he never truly gives in to the rumors amiss because he never fits in with anything but his imaginary friends and old star wars figurines.

 The page finished folding over the loner kid- the boy who hides himself under the bleachers but yet no one knew who he was; we only saw him at assemblies.
 But on my paper, he gathers the bodies in a happy glee... new friends, I suppose, for his lonely world where no one ever seems to be alive.

-The book lied shut and all reality faded into this fiction before me, and I heard its verses ring aloud as whispers quietly rose; "I wish I was Shannon, god she's got like everything going for her... it's not fair."
+The book lay shut and all reality faded into this fiction before me, and I heard its verses ring aloud as whispers quietly rose; "I wish I was Shannon, god she's got like everything going for her... it's not fair."